T H E B L A C K S H I P

 A series of creations based on the history of the Black Ships in Yokohama.

-The project also wants to discuss the phenomenon of increasing fake news and facts today.
-This time, the public still have the freedom to believe reports or alternative facts from multiple social media or viewpoints.
+The project also highlights the phenomenon of fake news and facts today.
+People still have the freedom to believe reports or alternative facts.

 Exhibition: Open Studio, BankART Station, Yokohama